yonkahlon/Zenject/README.md

 * Add a new GameObject and name it "CompositionRoot" (though the name does not really matter)
 * Attach the CompositionRoot MonoBehaviour out of Zenject to your new GameObject
 * Add your TestInstaller script to the scene as well (as its own GameObject or on the same GameObject as the CompositionRoot, it doesn't matter)
-* Add a reference to your TestInstaller to the properties of the CompositionRoot by dragging the TestInstaller GameObject to the "Installers" property in the inspector
+* Add a reference to your TestInstaller to the properties of the CompositionRoot by adding a new row in the inspector of the "Installers" property and then dragging the TestInstaller GameObject to it
-* Validate your scene by either selecting Edit -> Zenject -> Validate Current Scene.  (note that this step isn't necessary but good practice to get into)
+* Validate your scene by either selecting Edit -> Zenject -> Validate Current Scene or hitting CTRL+SHIFT+V.  (note that this step isn't necessary but good practice to get into)
 * Run
 * Observe unity console for output

 The CompositionRoot MonoBehaviour is the entry point of the application, where Zenject sets up all the various dependencies before kicking off your scene.
-To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer'.
-Don't worry if this or the above code isn't making sense yet.
-We will return to this in a later section.
+To add content to your Zenject scene, you need to write what is referred to in Zenject as an 'Installer', which declares all the dependencies used in your scene and their relationships with each other.

 ## <a id="binding"></a>Binding